FrodoSynthesis05/call-tracker/README.md

 The Call Center Tracking Software is released under the MIT License.
 See the [LICENSE](https://github.com/FrodoSynthesis05/call-tracker/blob/master/LICENSE) file for more details.

 # Credits
-The Call Center Tracking Software was developed by [Your Name].
+The Call Center Tracking Software was developed by Julian Baquero.
 It incorporates various libraries and resources, including:

 - MaterialLookAndFeel for the dark-themed user interface.
 - JIntellitype for system-wide hotkey support.